Last Updated on Thursday, 19 February 2015 16:58

 Since classroom leadership and management is central to the overall success of a Montessori classroom or environment, topics in Classroom Management are integrated in various lessons, including: Preparation of Environment, Scheduling and Curriculum Planning, Lesson Strategies, Evaluation of Children, Techniques for Discipline, Communication, and Problem Solving.
 Adult Learners are exposed to effective management strategies and are exposed to methods of creating cooperation and community between teachers and children.

 Parent Involvement/Education (Parent-Educator-Partnership) (Academic contact hours: 7.75)

 A series of forums provides the opportunity to become familiar with the psychological and emotional stages of parenthood--and the broad spectrum of feelings parents have as they interact with their children.
 The forums will provide instruction in how teachers can assist the development of a successful parent-child relationship.
 The forums will address the importance of dialogue between parent and teacher, and the function of the Montessori community in facilitating a better understanding of the needs of children and the Montessori method.
 Stresses that parents experience will be studied in relation to Montessori's ideas of assistance to the life of the child.
-Adult Learners will reflect on the way they were parented and how that might affects their interactions with children and parents.
+Adult Learners will reflect on the way they were parented and how that might affect their interactions with children and parents.
 We learn how the importance of effective communication and professionalism, as well as respect for each individual, are keys to the success of the parent-educator partnership.

 Practicum Student-Teaching (minimum 540 hours)

-The function of the Practicum Experience is to provide for the Adult Learner with a supervised teaching/learning experience and a period of observation, internalization, and further study, to bring together the theory and practice of Montessori education.
-Using the knowledge and skills gained during the academic training, the Adult Learners engages in the practicum experience to deepen their understanding and further develop as professional Montessori educator.
+The function of the Practicum Experience is to provide the Adult Learner with a supervised teaching/learning experience and a period of observation, internalization, and further study, to bring together the theory and practice of Montessori education.
+Using the knowledge and skills gained during the academic training, the Adult Learners engage in the practicum experience to deepen their understanding and further develop as professional Montessori educators.